basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 canonical_link: "https://docs.basho.com/riak/kv/latest/learn/dynamo"
 ---

-**Dynamo: Amazon's Highly Available Key-value Store** is reprinted here in its entirety, images and all.
+*Dynamo: Amazon's Highly Available Key-value Store* is reprinted here in its entirety, images and all.

-Throughout the paper you will find notes containing Riak-specifics that relate to a given section of the paper; anything from links to the docs, to code references, to explanations of why and how we did what we did when we did it.
+Throughout the paper you will find notes containing Riak KV-specifics that relate to a given section of the paper; anything from links to the docs, to code references, to explanations of why and how we did what we did.

 # Dynamo: Amazon’s Highly Available Key-value Store